Illustration: Pedro Lourenco

 That may still sound pretty dissonant to you, and many others would agree.
 The chord contains both a tritone (the diminished fifth) and a minor seventh, which aren’t exactly the most consonant intervals out there.

-However, what matters the most in music is context – with the right circumstances, we can make a major chord sound melancholy, a minor chord sound triumphant, and even a tritone sound beautiful.
+However, what matters more than anything in music is context—with the right circumstances, we can make a major chord sound melancholy, a minor chord sound triumphant, and even a tritone sound beautiful.
 Let’s put this idea into action by adding a tritone to the last four bars of one of the most consonant songs out there: “Twinkle, Twinkle, Little Star.”

 As a reference point, below is a standard harmonization of our favorite lullaby: